joao-silva-d3v/Library/README.md

 A basic database application made on SQL for managing library operations, including author and book management, borrower tracking, and loan transactions.

 ## Requirements
- - Microsodt SQL Server or other SQL client.
+ - Microsoft SQL Server or other SQL client.
  - SQL Server Managment Studio or other similar.